dhofer/eu-trust-collector/README.md

 List of Trusted Lists (LOTL) and saves them in a PEM file.
 This file can be utilized for validation of PDF signatures with tools like [pyHanko](https://github.com/MatthiasValvekens/pyHanko).

+Please be aware that this is just a quick workaround until pyHanko's qualified-certs feature is available.

 ## Prerequisites

 - Python 3.x